cheind/py-motmetrics/Readme.md

 Supports Euclidean, Intersection over Union and other distances measures.
 - *Complete event history* <br/>
 Tracks all relevant per-frame events suchs as correspondences, misses, false alarms and switches.
+- *Custom solver backend* <br/>
+Support for switching minimum assignment cost solvers.
+Supports `scipy`, `ortools`, `munkres` out of the box.
+For large problem sizes `ortools` is automatically chosen, which offers a factor of 50 speedup compared to `scipy`.
 - *Easy to extend* <br/>
 Events and summaries are utilizing [pandas][pandas] for data structures and analysis.
 New metrics can reuse already computed values from depending metrics.